ik-dev/linux_internals/README.md

 Linux internals training

+> Steps to be followed to build Kernel from source
-Simple examples on LKM(Loadable Kernel Modules)
+> Simple examples on LKM(Loadable Kernel Modules)